Beans And Breastfeeding: Safety, Benefits, And Precautions

 2. Can I eat baked beans when breastfeeding?

 Yes.
-Baked beans are a healthy option for snacking during breastfeeding (19).
-Beans can provide several nutrients that can help improve maternal health.
+Baked beans are a healthy option for snacking during breastfeeding (20).
+Beans rank among among the list of foods for breastfeeding mothers as they provide several nutrients that can help improve maternal health.

 3. Can my baby get allergies if I eat beans when breastfeeding?